elbitapmoC/aexp-component-library-bp/README.md

   - etc.
 - Extend the component library with more patterns.
 - Implement more accessibility (focus trapping, keyboard navigation).
-- Enhance Storybook documentation with complex scenarios.
+- Enhance Storybook documentation with complex Modals.
 - Add a design system for typography, colors, spacing, and shadows.
 - **Utilize CircleCI for continuous integration and deployment.**